I often hear the following question:

 The Axis with the Less Desirable Color

-Below, you can see the color the tourmaline rough showed on its C axis.
-Note the darker yellow/green color with some olive in it.
+To the right, you can see the color the tourmaline rough showed on its C axis.
+Note the darker yellow/green with some olive in it.
 Normally, I wouldn’t consider buying and cutting rough with this color.
 Olive stones, especially yellow/olive/green ones, typically have lower end colors.
 Thus, they’re just hard to sell.
 Furthermore, these colors usually don’t come out too bright in a finished stone.

 In this case, however, the other axis had a good color that complemented the poor axis color.